 Best bike types for paved road/gravel road/trail bikepacking trip:

-Adventure/Gravel Bikes — These bikes are versatile!
+Gravel Bikes – These bikes are versatile!
 They can ride smoothly on paved roads but are also designed to go off-road.
-Adventure/gravel bikes combine the best of road bikes and mountain bikes.
+Gravel bikes combine the best of road bikes and mountain bikes.
 They’re light and fast, they can go anywhere and do anything, and they’re FUN to ride whether for racing or for an activity like bikepacking.

 Hardtail – This option features front suspension to give you a bit more comfort as you navigate the bumpier gravel terrain.
 And, with no rear suspension, you’ll still have plenty of space to mount your bags in back.

-Fat Bike – A Fat Bike will provide you with a lot of cushion over the miles and float for when the trail gets super sandy.
+Fat Bike – A Fat Bike is equipped with fat tires which will provide you with a lot of cushion over the miles and float for when the trail gets super sandy.

 Full Suspension – If you plan to ride a lot of singletrack on your bikepacking adventure, full suspension will ensure you’ve got all the fluidity to make your way through technical terrain and stay comfortable.
 However, the front and rear suspension will limit the space available to mount your bags and make your bike heavier.